cal-cs184-student/hw-webpage-template/README.md

 ## Enabling Github Pages

 To enable Github pages, go to the 'Settings' tab then click on 'Pages'.
-Under 'Source', make sure that the branch is set to 'master' and the folder is set to 'root'.
+Under 'Source', make sure that 'Deploy from a branch' is chosen.
+Make sure 'Branch' is set to 'master' and the folder is set to 'root'.
 If these settings are correct, navigating to the GitHub page link should render index.html.

 ## Adding Homework Webpages

 There are 4 folders, one for each homework.
 Each contains an index.html file.
-When the links from the mainpage are clicked, these files will be loaded, so edit these to add your homework webpages.
+When the links from the main page are clicked, these files will be loaded, so edit these to add your homework webpages.